burrowsa/thebutton/README.md

 ## Writing Your Own Challenges

 The real fun of playing The Button comes from doing the challenges.
-This repo contains some predefined challenges but you can easily define your own.
+This repo contains some predefined challenges but the software is scriptable so that you can easily define your own.
 If you create some fun challenges please submit them as a pull request so others can share in the fun.

-All the challenges are defined in the challenges folder.
+All the challenges are defined in the [challenges folder](https://github.com/burrowsa/thebutton/tree/master/challenges).
 Each challenge is defined in its own file.
 The file extension must be `.json` and the contents must be valid json.
 The contents of the file are a list of steps, each step can be one of:
 * Display a message on the screen - any string that does not begin with a `!` will be displayed on the screen, e.g. `"hello world"`
 * Wait for a period of time - `"!wait:<time-in-seconds>"`, e.g. `"!wait:30"`
 * Wait for someone to press the button - `"!button"`